git-town/git-town/website/src/commands/completion.md

 # git town completion [bash|zsh|fish|powershell]

 The _completion_ command generates auto-completion scripts for Bash, Zsh, Fish, and PowerShell.
-With shell completions set up, `git-town <tab key>` will auto-complete subcommands.
+With shell completions set up, typing `git-town <tab key>` in your terminal will auto-complete subcommands.

 ## Bash